PaoloCalzone/blog/pages/posts/adaptive-polynominal-curve-fitting.md

 <figure>![Old analytics chart](../../public/images/analytics-old.png)</figure>

 It’s a beautiful chart, but with a couple of problems noticed.
-As a developer, I’m intersted in how my website performs in the past weeks, and the prediction for the future.
+As a developer, I’m interested in how my website performs in the past weeks, and the prediction for the future.

 But it’s hard to read the **trend** from the chart, because it’s too noisy: it seems to be increasing; However the indicator told me it has decreased by 0.15s, what’s wrong?